 Are you a victim of dental negligence?

-If you have been the victim of dental negligence and believe that you may be entitled to compensation, please call us on [phonenumber] to discuss your case, or alternatively, fill out the simple form opposite and we will call you back at a time convenient to you.
+If you have been the victim of dental negligence and believe that you may be entitled to compensation, please call us on 0800 014 8727 or 020 3923 0888 to discuss your case, or alternatively, fill out our simple online enquiry form and we will call you back at a time convenient to you.

 Our professional team will be more than happy to discuss your case with you and advise you on whether our solicitors will be able to assist on a no win no fee basis.